 The five ways above are only a small part of many other aspects that you have to consider before determining employee wages.
 However, the five methods above are the most common things done by HR staff in various countries, including Singapore.

-To make it easier for HRD in managing employee administration, especially in companies with a large number of employees, you can use the help of the HRM System from HashMicro.
+To make it easier for HRD to manage employee administration, especially in companies with a large number of employees, you can use the help of the HRM System from HashMicro.
 Calculate salaries and PPh 21, manage leave and attendance lists, reimbursement processes, and other operational activities with HR Software and the most complete payroll application for enterprises in Indonesia, try the free demo today.